Map & Scenario

 This way you can prepare some tokens, change visual settings or work on your fog of war without revealing too much to your players!

-Right next to the scenario options you have the possibility set the current Scene Name (scene is equivalent to map).
-Within the scenario, you can quickly switch between the individual scenes of the scenario using the Change to Scene dropdown below.
+Within the scenario, you can quickly switch between the individual scenes of the scenario using the Change to Scene dropdown.
 Unique names for the individual scenes help a lot!

 View Distance & Reset